Billy Porter, Kaley Cuoco and More 2021 Emmys Stars Who Scored a Spot on the Best Dressed List - E! Online

-Get ready to ooh and aah over these superstar looks!
+You're going to ooh and aah over these superstar looks!

 The 2021 Emmys kicked into high gear on Sunday, Sept.
 19, and it was just as spectacular as you'd expect.